Fort Halifax (Pennsylvania)

-Fort Halifax was located along the Susquehanna River near the present day borough of Halifax, Pennsylvania, United States.
-It was a temporary stronghold in northern Dauphin County, Pennsylvania, from 1756 to 1757, during the time of the French and Indian War.
+Fort Halifax was a temporary stronghold in northern Dauphin County, Pennsylvania, in use from 1756 to 1757, during the time of the French and Indian War.
+It was located along the Susquehanna River near the present day borough of Halifax, in what was then the Province of Pennsylvania in colonial-era British America.

 Construction

 The fort was erected by Col. William Clapham, with the order of Governor Morris, and guarded by a garrison of the Third Battalion of the Pennsylvania Provincial Regiment.
-Fort Halifax was constructed as a subpost along the Susquehanna with three other forts, Fort Harris, Fort Hunter, and Fort Augusta.
+Fort Halifax was constructed as a subpost along the Susquehanna River with three other forts, Fort Harris, Fort Hunter, and Fort Augusta.
 On 5 June, 1756, Clapham marched out of Fort Hunter with five companies of men to proceed north along the Susquehanna River to establish a supply post, which would become Fort Halifax.
-He picked the site along the Susquehanna River due to its proximity to a vast stand of pine timber that could be used for construction and because it was near a water-powered sawmill on Armstrong Creek.
+He picked the site along the Susquehanna due to its proximity to a vast stand of pine timber that could be used for construction and because it was near a water-powered sawmill on Armstrong Creek.
 In a June 11 letter to Governor Morris, Clapham noted that the site he chose for the fort was suitable in part due to "...the vast Plenty of Pine Timber at Hand, its nearness to Shamokin and a Saw within a Quarter of a Mile."
 In later correspondence he mentions the complete absence of roads along the river.